Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Discussion

 One of the most consequential findings of our multidimensional simulations is the total suppression of mass ejection from the deep interior.
 As detailed in Section~\ref{sec:results}, our Eulerian analysis reveals that all fluid elements exposed to Nuclear Statistical Equilibrium (NSE) conditions ($T > 5$~GK) remain strictly gravitationally bound.

 While previous studies of the common-envelope phase (e.g., \cite{2019MNRAS.485..620K, 2026ApJ...997...88A}) have suggested that accretion feedback can successfully unbind and eject stellar material, it is crucial to distinguish those results from the deeply embedded core-merger phase presented here.
 In the sparse outer envelope, the gravitational binding energy is low and neutrino cooling is weaker, allowing energy deposition to drive outflows.
 In contrast, our models focus on the NS after it has reached the dense stellar core.
 At these depths, the local gravitational potential is significantly deeper, and the hypercritical accretion rates trigger intense neutrino cooling that acts as an insurmountable energy sink.
-Consequently, even though we observe vigorous convection, the "ash" from nuclear burning remains trapped within the core's deep potential well, with no viable mechanism for dredge-up or ejection.
+Consequently, even though we observe vigorous convection, the ``ash'' from nuclear burning remains trapped within the core's deep potential well, with no viable mechanism for dredge-up or ejection.

-We attribute this morphological divergence to the extreme sensitivity of the convective dredge-up mechanism to the treatment of neutrino microphysics.
-In our models, the fully coupled M1 neutrino transport solver provides a rigorous and efficient energy sink near the neutrinosphere.
+We attribute this morphological divergence to the extreme sensitivity of the convective dredge-up mechanism to the numerical treatment of the inner boundary and neutrino microphysics.
+Unlike models that terminate the inner grid exactly at the compact object surface ($r \approx 12~{\rm km}$), our domain extends to $r=8~{\rm km}$, dynamically resolving the crucial surface layer where peak neutrino-matter interactions occur.
+Furthermore, self-consistently bridging to a high-density nuclear EOS, rather than employing a uniform stellar EOS, captures the fundamentally different thermodynamic and compressibility properties of matter under extreme core conditions (see, e.g., Figure~\ref{fig:1d_rho_profile}).
+Within this dynamically active NS surface layer, our fully coupled M1 neutrino transport solver provides a rigorous and efficient energy sink near the neutrinosphere.
 While the negative entropy gradients in the post-shock region vigorously trigger convective instabilities, the intense neutrino cooling rapidly depletes the internal energy of the rising convective updrafts.
 As a result, convective bubbles lose their thermal buoyancy before they can overcome the gravitational potential of the NS.
 Our dynamical results suggest that while exotic nucleosynthesis occurs within the high-temperature regions, this material is ultimately accreted rather than ejected.
 This fundamentally limits the viability of hyperaccreting NSs as significant contributors of exotic isotopes to galactic chemical evolution.